wuzixiao/ARTS/Learning-Fp-with-F#.md

 It made me think why Fp is so attractive to him and many other developers?

-> * It is immutable.
+> * It is immultable.
-> * It is a pr
+> * It is a proved programme.
+Only need to write a few extreme test cases.
+> *
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTE3MzU1MjE5MSwxMDY4OTA2ODA1LC0xNj
-UyMTg5NjUwXX0=
+eyJoaXN0b3J5IjpbLTE0ODgyNzI1NzksMTA2ODkwNjgwNSwtMT
+Y1MjE4OTY1MF19
 -->